ironcore-dev/ironcore/docs/proposals/08-peering.md

 ## Proposal

 We propose using a new API called `NetworkPeering` and extending the `Network` API with a `status` reflecting the peering.
+The change in the `Network` API will need the enhancement of the `Network`controller to check for matching `NetworkPeering`resources.
 For a peering to succeed, both owners of the two `Networks` that should peer, have to create a matching `NetworkPeering`.
 On successful peering, the `status` of the corresponding `Network` objects should be updated with the other `Network`s details.
 A `NetworkPeering` will also have a set time-to-live (ttl), so the system will be able to automatically clean up vacant or unmatched `NetworkPeering`objects.
+The `status-ttl` field will reflect the end date before the object gets deleted.
+The actual trigger for garbage collection will be inferred from the `LastTransistionTime` plus a sensible amount of time (e.g. 7 days).
+Also the garbage collection can only happen if the `NetworkPeering` does NOT have `status.state` set to `Success`.
 Always two matching `NetworkPeering` are required to enable peering.
 Important: `localNetworkRef` must match to other `remoteNetworkRef` and vice versa.

 ### The `NetworkPeering`type